 Sub-Contest 4.2: Positive Energy Balance

-This sub-contest will evaluate the cumulated balance of the Living Demonstration Unit's generation and consumption during the Competition weeks.
+This sub-contest will evaluate the cumulated balance of the House Demonstration Unit's generation and consumption during the Competition weeks.
+The result of this sub-Contest is determined using the following formula.